cares-calculator/cares/trials.md

 ClinicalTrials.gov ID: [NCT02921932](https://clinicaltrials.gov/ct2/show/NCT02921932)

 Frailty is a geriatric syndrome, defined as an increased vulnerability to stressors leading to a state of decreased physiological resistance.
 It is more prevalent among the older adult population and is associated with up to a threefold increased risk of mortality or major morbidity postsurgery.
-This study aims to study the efficacy of a preoperative "bundle" of interventions, which consists of preoperative physiotherapy, nutritional support and cognitive exercises on elderly frail patients undergoing major abdominal surgery, and evaluating their outcomes.
+This prospective, single-centre, randomised controlled trial with two parallel arm study aims to evaluate the efficacy of a preoperative "bundle" of interventions, which consists of preoperative physiotherapy, nutritional support and cognitive exercises on elderly frail patients undergoing major abdominal surgery, and their postoperative outcomes.

 Status: ongoing